shishkebaber/user-api/README.md

 By default gRPC server runs on :9092 port

 PostgresDB was chosen because of possible future implementation of Users relations, such as friendship or subscription.
-Using pgxpool guarantees thread-safe data operations.
+Using pgxpool guarantees concurrency-safe data operations.

 We can easily switch to another data base, if needed.